MELANOMA IN SITU

 Can melanoma in situ be cured?

 Yes, the outlook for melanoma in situ is excellent.
 It is very rare for them to come back if they are removed completely.
 Furthermore, because they were ‘in situ’, they will not have had an opportunity to spread elsewhere in the body.
+People who have had a melanoma in situ have the same life expectancy as the general population.

 How should melanoma in situ be treated?